PotcFdk/JSIDPlay2/jsidplay2/src/main/deploy/jsidplay2/README.txt

 and some freezer cartridges.
 Cartridge support is limited to Action Replay, Atomic Power, Comal80, Epyx FastLoader, Expert Cartridge, Final Cartridge, Final Cartridge III (87, 88), Rexx Datentechnik, Zaxxon and Easyflash.
-REU is supportet as well (16 MB), just check out the excellent BlueREU demo by Crest.
+REU is supported as well (16 MB), just check out the excellent BlueREU demo by Crest.

 11. What does that mean: java.lang.UnsatisfiedLinkError: no jinput-XXX in java.library.path?
 JSIDPlay2 has joystick support, but that is not directly supported in Java.